BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 + **Kant**: Luhmann shifts Kant's focus on cognition to a constructivist perspective {% cite luhmann:1988 %}.
 + **Hegel**: Luhmann transitions from Hegel's ideas of unity and dialectic to concepts of multiplicity and from identity to difference.
 He argues against any essential unity of systems and any general type of cognition, such as Hegel's spirit.
 + **Marx**: Luhmann borrows Marx's view that society isn't just a byproduct of spirituality, but he disagrees with the idea of one foundational system.
-Marx focus on economy is to much of a simplification.
+Marx focus on economy is too much of a simplification.
 + **Husserl**: Luhmann adapts Husserl's work towards constructivism and incorporates many of his terms and ideas.
 + **Habermas**: Luhmann disputes Habermas's mission of completing the enlightenment.
 + **Postmodern thinkers**: Luhmann draws from Deleuze's radical differentiation, Derrida's deconstruction, and Lyotard's rejection of overarching narratives.